Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Experiments

 \subsection{Practical Implications of Early Stopping}

 In this subsection, we evaluate the quality of the estimated DAGs obtained from {MISOCP+LN} by comparing them with the ground truth DAG.
-To this end, we use the average structural Hamming distance $(\mathrm{SHD})$ which counts the number of arc differences (additions, deletions, or reversals) required to transform the estimated DAG to the true DAG.
+To this end, we use three measures: the average structural Hamming distance $(\mathrm{SHD})$ which counts the number of arc differences (additions, deletions, or reversals) required to transform the estimated DAG to the true DAG, the average false positive rate (FPR) which is the proportion of edges appearing in the estimated DAG but not the true DAG and the average true positive rate (TPR) which is the proportion of edges appearing in both the true DAG and the estimated DAG.
 Since Gurobi sets a minimum relative gap RGAP$=1e^{-4}$, the solution obtained within this relative gap is considered optimal.
 Finally, because the convergence of the branch-and-bound process may be slow in some cases, we set a time limit of 100$m$.

-To test the quality of the solution obtained with an early stopping criterion, we set the absolute optimality gap parameter as $GAP=\frac{\log(m)}{n}s_m$ and the $\ell_0$ regularization parameter as $\lambda_n=\log m$ as suggested by Proposition \ref{EarlyProp} for achieving a consistent estimate.
-We compare the resulting suboptimal solution to the solution obtained by setting $GAP= UB -LB=0$ to obtain the truly optimal solution.
+To test the quality of the solution obtained with an early stopping criterion, we set the absolute optimality gap parameter as $GAP=\frac{\log(m)}{n}s_m$ and the $\ell_0$ regularization parameter as $\lambda_n=\log m$ as suggested by the discussion following Proposition~\ref{EarlyProp} for achieving a consistent estimate.
+We compare the resulting suboptimal solution to the solution obtained by setting $\mathrm{GAP}= \mathrm{UB} - \mathrm{LB}=0$ to obtain the truly optimal solution.